Department website: http://nursing.hsc.wvu.edu

 - Students can only carry forward two course withdrawals (resulting in a "W" on the academic transcript).
 The withdrawals cannot occur in the same course more than one time.

 - Course age requirements: Students are permitted to continue in a graduate nursing program for a maximum of 7 years following their term of admission to the programs or 5 years following PhD candidacy.
-A course completed more than 7 years prior to the term of degree or certificate completion will be reviewed by program administrators and the Associate Dean of Curriculum.
+A course completed more than 7 years prior to the term of degree or certificate completion will be reviewed by program administrators and the Associate Dean of Curriculum and Graduate Programs.
 The student may be required to validate current knowledge in the subject area, repeat the course(s), or complete competency evaluation.
 The University’s time limit requirements must also be met. http://catalog.wvu.edu/graduate/advisingcoursesdegrees/degree_regulations/#timelimitstext

 If a student needs to withdraw from all courses in a semester, the student must meet with their faculty and academic advisors to request a Leave of Absence if they plan to return to course work.
 Students at all times are expected to demonstrate professionalism and respect for faculty, staff, preceptors, and student colleagues.
 If a student is dismissed from their clinical placement site for lack of professionalism, or if the student's behavior compromises the school's relationship with the agency, the student is subject to failure in the course and dismissal from the program.
 See program handbook for Leave of Absence and Withdrawal policies at https://nursing.wvu.edu/students/resources/student-handbooks/.